mookwoo/interactive-resume/README.md

 ## 📝 About This Project

-This project was originally created as a school project to demonstrate web development skills.
-It is currently a work in progress and will be updated to include my actual resume and professional information.
+This project was created as a school assignment where we were tasked with presenting our resume in a different medium.
+I chose to build an interactive web-based portfolio to showcase both my resume and my web development skills.
+It is currently a work in progress and will be updated to include my actual professional information.

 ## ✨ Features